-Itís hard enough dealing with a serious illness; itís even harder when you donít know where to turn for support.
-A degenerative disorder of the central nervous system, Parkinsonís Disease strikes people of all ages, though the majority are in their 60s and up.
-While there is no cure, the Parkinson Foundation of the National Capital Area aims to improve the quality of life for those living with the disease, and their families.
-In addition to fostering a sense of community, PFNCA provides activities that are shown to slow the diseaseís progression: exercise, yoga, and dance provide therapeutic movement, and a communications club and choir work on vocal cord strengthening.
-Additionally, it assists a network of more than 45 support groups.
-With services provided to more than 1,000 people annually Ė and the need continuing to grow ó PFCNA is the only area organization that provides holistic programs year-round and helps those faced with the disease to take steps to slow its impact.
+A degenerative disorder of the central nervous system, Parkinson’s Disease strikes people of all ages, though the majority are in their 60s and up.
+While there is no cure, PFNCA improves the quality of life for those living with the disease, and for their families.
+In addition to fostering a sense of community, it provides activities that are shown to slow the disease’s progression: exercise, yoga, and boxing provide therapeutic movement, and a communications club and choir work on vocal cord strengthening.
+With services provided to more than 1,500 people annually – and the need continuing to grow — PFCNA is the only area organization that provides holistic programs year-round and helps those faced with the disease to take steps to slow its impact and live well.
 Together, we can walk off Parkinson's.

 Headquarters: VA-City of Falls Church

 Where They Operate: DC-Ward 2; DC-Ward 3; MD-Montgomery County; MD-Prince George's County; VA-Arlington County; VA-Fairfax County; VA-Loudoun County; VA-City of Alexandria; VA-City of Fairfax; VA-City of Falls Church; DC; Georgetown; Chevy Chase (DC)

 - Number of people (clients, patrons, students, etc) we serve annually:

 - Number of volunteers who work with us annually: